 This legal guide is intended to provide an overview of the federal and constitutional issues impacting operation of an adult website.
 It is intended for the newbie or those thinking about getting into the business.
-Given the wide-ranging legal issues facing this industry, legal representation is recommended.
-This guide can be used as a resource to ensure that the relevant topics have been discussed with your counsel.
+Given the wide-ranging legal issues facing this industry, formal legal representation is recommended.
+This guide can be used as a resource to ensure that the relevant topics are discussed with your counsel.

 - Basic Concepts